Cheryl Foster: International career

 Foster represented Wales at youth level, winning five U16 caps, four U18 caps and scoring one goal in a single U20 appearance.

 Her full debut was in 1997 and she captained the side on her 50th appearance, a 3–0 friendly win over Slovenia in Llanelli in August 2009.
-Foster won a record 52nd cap in Wales' 2–1 defeat in Azerbaijan in October 2009.
+Foster won a record 52nd cap in Wales's 2–1 defeat in Azerbaijan in October 2009.

 In May 2014, the Football Association of Wales (FAW) recognised Foster's 63 appearances with the award of a golden cap at half-time of Wales' 4–0 win over Montenegro in Bangor.

+International goals

 Refereeing

 After deciding not to extend her career as a player in 2013, Foster instead started training as a referee.
 She was an assistant referee at the 2013–14 Welsh Women's Cup final.
 In December 2015, during her third season as a referee, Foster was named on the FIFA international list.

 On 18 August 2018, she became the first female referee to take charge of a Welsh Premier League game.
+In May 2023, she was named as the referee for the 2023 UEFA Women's Champions League final between Barcelona and Wolfsburg on 3 June 2023.
+On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.

 Personal life

+From Llandudno, North Wales.
+Her parents Stephen and Christina Foster continue to be her biggest supporters alongside her two sisters.

 Foster is a Liverpool FC supporter and works as a P.E. teacher at Bishops' Blue Coat Church of England High School, Chester.

+She was appointed a Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours "for services to association football and to women's sport".